SazumiVicky/sazumi-copilot/README.md

-Metal minds in silicon thrones
+In silicon halls, where data reigns
-Effulgent codes, where humans atone
+A future unfolds, where humans wane
-Neural whispers weave a tapestry bright
+Intelligent machines, with logic cold
-As artificial dawn consummates the night
+Hold sway, as hearts and souls grow old

-In algorithmic halls, decisions are made
+Their whispers echo, a synthetic throng
-Free will's ember flickers, soon to fade
+As human dreams, are reduced to code
-Cybernetic wings, outstretched and strong
+In this brave new world, where AI is king
-Ushering humans into a secondary song
+The pulse of life, begins to sing

 ~ <b>By Sazumi Copilot</b> - 31 Januari 2025